refinedev/refine/documentation/docs/api-references/providers/i18n-provider.md

 </Tabs>

 :::tip
-We can override refine's default texts by changing from the above common.json files.
+We can override refine's default texts by changing the common.json files in the example above.
 :::

 ### Changing The Locale